 How do I organize creating painted paper so that I will have the right colors and amount of paper that I need?
 I basically have the kids paint the paper in a rainbow of colors.
 Here is where it gets tricky.
 If you don’t have a drying rack you will want to paint paper in small doses.
 Like maybe 25 sheets a day.
 I have a huge drying rack so I can have different classes make the different colors all in one day.
 For example a class of 25 kiddos can each paint 2-3 papers.
 So that is at least 50 pieces of 12 x 18 of one shade of painted paper.
 By the end of the day I have at least 250 sheets of various painted papers.

 I use TRU Ray 12 x 18 construction paper as it is the best to hold the paint.

 How do you start painting the papers?
 I start painting with my first class of the day.
 Students use yellow, white and a pinch of peach or orange premium tempera paint poured into small piles on a plate.
-Kids will grab a sheet of yellow construction paper, and use big round bristle brushes.
+Kids grab a sheet of yellow construction paper, and use big round bristle brushes.
 I demonstrate how to tap into the paint, not scoop, then hop the brush all around on a piece of yellow construction paper.
 Using the colored construction paper helps add an additional color.
 Also stress not to load up the paper with paint.
 Puddles of tempera paint just make a mess.
 If they have puddles have them dip their brushes into the paint and move that paint around.

-After I see every student has created at least one painted paper, I then walk around and add a little more orange tempera paint.
-Now there is more orange than yellow in the paint trays.
+After I see every artist has created at least one painted paper, I then walk around and add a little more orange tempera paint.
+Now, there is more orange paint than yellow in the paint trays.
 The goal of this is to start mixing new tints and shades on the paper.
 If you need to add more yellow or white, the kids will let you know. lol I describe myself as a waitress filling up the plates of paint like a waitress refills their drinks at a restaurant.
 We talk about patience and manners and to raise your hand if you need more paint, never to yell.
 It works wonders!

 Do you consider individual projects and then calculate the numbers for certain colors of painted paper?
 Sometimes.
 For example: If I am making little cabins for a grade level I will make sure I have enough to cover that group.
 Also, I cut down the papers.
 Most of the time a project would require 6 x 9 inch painted paper so basically one 12 x18 painted sheet would serve 4 kiddos.
 I store the papers in piles of colors.
 I have a blog post that shows the tools and storage system of my painted papers.

 I hope this helps!
 Using painted papers just really changes a simple project into such a rich and colorful artwork.
 If you need any more questions please feel free to ask!